ja11sop/cuppa/README.md

 ## Installation and Dependencies

-No installation is required to use **construct**: simple download or pull a branch of the `site_scons` folder and place it appropriately so Scons will find it.
+No installation is required to use **cppscons**: simple download or pull a branch of the `site_scons` folder and place it appropriately so Scons will find it.
 For global use add it to your home directory or for use with a specific project place it beside (or sym-link `site_scons` beside) the top-level `sconstruct` file.
 For more details on using `site_scons` refer to the [Scons man page](http://www.scons.org/doc/production/HTML/scons-man.html).

-There are no dependencies for **construct** other than Scons itself, however for some very useful features there are a couple of dependencies, all installable via `pip`.
+There are no dependencies for **cppscons** other than Scons itself, however for some very useful features there are a couple of dependencies, all installable via `pip`.

 ### If you want coloured output